paultibe/Travellog/README.md

-# My Personal Project

-## Travellog: Save Where You've Been, Made Easy
+# Travellog: Save Where You've Been, Made Easy
 ![Travellog](https://github.com/paultibe/Travellog/assets/121990596/b68c06c5-cabe-442f-a392-78e38a8f47e5)
 This program allows users to keep track of their travel destinations as well as various information about them, such as city name, country name, continent name;